zangjiucheng/zangjiucheng/README.md

 <img align="right" src="person.png" width="30%" height="30%" />

-## About Me
+## 👨‍💻 About Me

-I'm Jiucheng Zang, a Honours Mathematics student at the University of Waterloo.
-I have a deep passion for exploring and integrating multiple technology stacks to solve real-world problems.
-Whether diving into algorithms' intricacies or building robust software solutions, I'm always eager to learn and grow.
+I'm **Jiucheng Zang**, an Honours Mathematics student at the **University of Waterloo** and a proud **CPython contributor** 🐍.
+I love bridging deep mathematical theory with real-world tech — from algorithmic deep dives to building sleek, scalable software.

+I'm constantly exploring new stacks, systems, and ideas.
+Whether it's a data pipeline or a launch-ready rocket, I'm all in. 🚀

 [![Jiucheng's GitHub stats](https://github-readme-stats.vercel.app/api?username=zangjiucheng&theme=merko)](https://github.com/anuraghazra/github-readme-stats)